-Ath takes its input in a form of a text file called the definiton file.
+Ath takes its input in a form of a text file, called definiton file.
 It describes the complete geometry of one particular device and sets all the additional parameters controlling the behaviour of the tool and the output requested.
 It is an ordinary ASCII file to be created and edited with a plain text editor, such as Notepad or Notepad++8.

 The structure of the file is simple and the only syntactical entity is an item.
-Items are specified in the following format: ItemKey[:tag] = Value
+Items are specified in an arbitrary order in the following format: ItemKey[:tag] = Value

-ItemKey is simply a pre-defined keyword.
-In some cases several items of the same ItemKey can be defined in that case each item must be marked with a unique tag.
+ItemKey is always one of the predefined keywords.
+In some cases several items of the same ItemKey can be defined - in that case each item must be marked with a unique tag.